trainart/linux2/2-2-7-Advanced Shell Scripting.md

 ```

+#### PRACTICE

-**Task: Add here the check if positional parameter is number and exit if it is not given (you may `source` parts of previous scripts).**
+Add here the check if positional parameter is number and exit if it is not given
+(you may `source` parts of previous scripts).

 <br><br>